CoinWeek Ancient Coin Series by Mike Markowitz ….

 Collecting Aksumite Coins Today

 Aksumite coins seldom appear in large groups.
-In auction catalogs, they typically appear at the end of Greek North Africa, after Numidia and Mauretania.
-Notable sales include Spink’s auction of the Dreesman Collection (July 2000) with 37 Aksumite coins, proceeds earmarked to support the work of Médecins Sans Frontières in Ethiopia.
-Classical Numismatics Group’s Sale 53 (March 2000) featured 27 pieces, and Stack’s “Moneta Imperii Romani Byzantini” sale (January 2009) had 10.
+In auction catalogs, they typically appear at the end of Greek North Africa, after Numidia and Mauritania.
+Notable sales include Spink’s auction of the Dreesman Collection (July 2000) with 37 Aksumite coins, proceeds earmarked to support the work of Médecins Sans Frontières (Doctors Without Borders) in Ethiopia.
+Classical Numismatics Group’s (CNG) Sale 53 (March 2000) featured 27 pieces, and Stack’s “Moneta Imperii Romani Byzantini” sale (January 2009) had 10.

 Because of Italy’s long and troubled involvement in the region, Italian numismatists like Arturo Anzani (1879-1946) and Francesco Vaccaro (1903-1990) pioneered early research on Aksumite coinage.
 Standard references in English are by the British archaeologist Stuart Munro-Hay (1947-2004) and Dr. Bent Juel-Jensen (1922-2006), a Danish-born physician who worked at Oxford and left his extensive collection to the Ashmolean Museum.
 Austrian numismatist Wolfgang Hahn has made important contributions to the field in German and English.